Naga0848/Docker-roboshop/README.md

 # Volumes and Docker Compose

     Docker compose is a command line to manage multi container applications, we can define all the containers as services, create dependencies between them, start them at once, stop them at once..

+    Dcoker Compose Commands

+        docker-compose up -d  >> runs them in detached mode

+        docker-compose down  >> To Delete Containers (and networks)

+        docker-compose down -v  >> Optional Cleanup (if you want to remove volumes too)

     un-named/un-managed volumes